LiveARC

 Upcoming Events

-Organized by Artist Resource Collective powered by YoungArts, in partnership with Danspace Project on the occasion of Danspace’s Platform 2026: Secret Gardens.
+A workshop brought to you by Artist Resource Collective powered by YoungArts, in partnership with BADD!.

 David Thomson is an interdisciplinary artist who has worked extensively across the fields of dance, music, performance and theater for over 40 years, working and collaborating with a wide range of artists including Bebe Miller, Trisha Brown (1987-1993), Ralph Lemon, Sekou Sundiata, Marina Abramović, Yvonne Rainer, Maria Hassabi, and Matthew Barney, among many others.
 Thomson was honored with awards and fellowships from US Artists, Yaddo, MacDowell, Foundation for Contemporary Arts and the Alpert Award.